intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/C-CXX-StandardLibrary.rst

 This makes it difficult to handle all possible cases in device compilers.
-In order to facilitate porting to new platforms, and to avoid imposing a lot of boilerplate code in *every* device compiler, a wrapper libraries are provided with the SYCL compiler that "lower" libc implementation-specific functions into a stable set of functions, that can be later handled by a device compiler.
+In order to facilitate porting to new platforms, and to avoid imposing a lot of boilerplate code in *every* device compiler, wrapper libraries are provided with the SYCL compiler that "lower" libc implementation-specific functions into a stable set of functions, that can be later handled by a device compiler.